Application Process

 Application Fee Waivers

-The Graduate School offers a limited number of application fee waivers to make sure the application fee ($75) is not a barrier for students.
-Criteria for granting the waiver can be found here.
+The Graduate School offers a limited number of application fee waivers to make sure the application fee ($75) is not a barrier for applicants.
+Criteria for the fee waiver can be found here.
 For those not meeting the Graduate School’s criteria, the Department of History offers a limited number of fee waivers.
-These are granted on an individual basis by contacting the Director of Graduate Studies.
+These are granted on an individual basis by contacting the Graduate Admissions Coordinator.

 Tracking the Status of Your Application